Provably Good Solutions to the Knapsack Problem via Neural Networks of Bounded Size: Introduction

 \section{Introduction}

 Deep learning and neural networks (NNs) are at the heart of some of the greatest advances in modern computer science.
-They enable huge breakthroughs in applications like computer vision, translation, speech recognition, and autonomous driving, to name just a few; see, e.g., \citet{LeCunBengioHinton:DeepLearning}.
+They enable huge breakthroughs in applications like computer vision, translation, speech recognition, and autonomous driving, to name just a few; see, e.g., \citep{LeCunBengioHinton:DeepLearning}.
 While numerous computational studies present impressive empirical proof of neural networks' computational power, we are still far away from a more rigorous theoretical explanation of these observations.

 Apart from the popular applications named above, it has been shown that NNs have high potential for practically solving combinatorial optimization (CO) problems or empirically improving classical solution methods \citep{BengioLodiProuvost:MLforCO}.
 For example, \citet{yang2018boosting} and \citet{xu2020deep} utilize NNs in order to empirically enhance \emph{dynamic programming}, a very classical CO method.
 While the methods used in these papers indeed provide fast and empirically near-optimal solutions, their use of NNs makes it virtually impossible to give theoretical optimality or worst-case approximation guarantees.
-Motivated by this imbalance, and focusing on the Knapsack Problem, which is a prime example of CO problems that can be solved via dynamic programming, we investigate the following question:

-We give an answer to this question by presenting a class of carefully constructed NNs with provable quality guarantees and support our size bounds by a computational study.
+Motivated by this imbalance, and focusing on the Knapsack Problem, which is a prime example of CO problems that can be solved via dynamic programming, we investigate the following question: We give an answer to this question by presenting a class of carefully constructed NNs with provable quality guarantees and support our size bounds by a computational study.
 Finally, we argue that our approach is not at all specific for the Knapsack Problem, but can be generalized to many other CO problems, e.g., various Shortest Path Problems, the Longest Common Subsequence Problem, and the Traveling Salesperson Problem.

+It is worth to note that it is by no means obvious that classical algorithms can be translated to neural networks with bounded size.
+In particular, as discussed by \citet{hertrich2021relu}, even for efficiently (polynomial-time) solvable problems it is a priori unclear whether polynomially sized neural networks can compute provably good solutions.